denyncrawford/dropper-deno/README.md

 ### Options (optional)

-- `host`: The host you want to use if the serve is true.
+- `host`: The host you want to use if the serve option is true.
   - Default: 'localhost',
-- `port`: The host you want to use if the serve is true
+- `port`: The host you want to use if the serve option is true
   - Default: 8080,
 - `interval`: The ping interval in ms.
   - Default: 3000
-- `serve`: Set false if you don't want to serve Dropper (stand alone)
+- `serve`: Set false if you don't want to serve Dropper (stand alone) - Using with your own http server.
   - Default: true

 ### API